gardener/gardener-extension-provider-azure/docs/usage-as-operator.md

 ### `CloudProfileConfig`

-The cloud profile configuration contains information about the real machine image IDs in the Azure environment (image `urn`, `id` or `communityGalleryImageID`).
+The cloud profile configuration contains information about the real machine image IDs in the Azure environment (image `urn`, `id`, `communityGalleryImageID` or `sharedGalleryImageID`).
 You have to map every version that you specify in `.spec.machineImages[].versions` to an available VM image in your subscription.
-The VM image can be either from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images) and will then get identified via an `urn`,, it can be a custom VM image from a shared image gallery and is then identified by its `id` or it can be from a community image gallery and is then identified by its `communityGalleryImageID`.
+The VM image can be either from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images) and will then get identified via an `urn`, it can be a custom VM image from a shared image gallery and is then identified by its `id` or `sharedGalleryImageID`, or it can be from a community image gallery and is then identified by its `communityGalleryImageID`.

 An example `CloudProfileConfig` for the Azure extension looks as follows: